 This Amazon Skill by Catalan Tourist Board will help you find the best tips to enjoy your holidays the Mediterranean way on the Catalan coast, suggestions for short trips to wind down in Catalonia, the most original stays to enjoy nature, adventure, mountains and the countryside and a choice of itineraries to discover a small country with a rich culture.

 The spirit of Catalonia in the streets of LONDON AND MANCHESTER

 As he did in NY, Sergio Mora, one of the most recognized Catalan artists, has created two new murals in these two British cities where he sums up the land of legend that is Catalonia in a unique, original and magical way.

 Dragons, princesses, the Mediterranean Sea and the main icons of Catalan culture merge into images full of expressiveness, modernity and plasticity that will not go unnoticed on the streets of London and Manchester.

-The Route of Fate is the origin and inspiration of the great RV experience.
+The Route of Fate is the origin and inspiration of the great VR experience.
 The idea comes from an ad campaign in which two girls discover their favorite Catalonia hiking trails through the personal diary of a tourist.
 They use the tourist’s map to visit the same emblematic and spectacular places.
 The ad campaign has received international acclaim.